brunoruviaro/ardour4-tutorial/_posts/2014-10-15-starting-jack.md

   creditlink:
 ---

+Ardour 4.X no longer requires that you have JACK (the JACK Audio Connection Kit) installed on your system.
+But you may want to have JACK available so that Ardour can share audio and MIDI with other Linux audio applications.
+If you are wondering just what on earth JACK is then take a look here: http://ardour.org/jack

-Ardour runs in conjunction with the JACK Audio Connection Kit.
-JACK is an audio system which manages connections between Ardour and the soundcard of your computer, and between Ardour and other JACK-enabled audio programs on your computer.
-You must install Jack OS X before you can use Ardour.
+In a nutshell, JACK is an audio system which manages connections between Ardour and the soundcard of your computer, and between Ardour and other JACK-enabled audio programs on your computer.
+Ardour used to require JACK in order to run, but since version 4.0 this is optional.

 More info on JACK: [http://jackaudio.org/](http://jackaudio.org/) and [http://jackosx.com/](http://jackosx.com/).